-Our requirements for third parties are set out in the Responsible Sourcing Policy (RSP) for suppliers and in the Responsible Business Partner Policy (RBPP) for distributors, customers and other partners subject to the RBPP.
+Our requirements for third parties are set out in the Responsible Partner Policy (RPP) which governs both our Responsible Sourcing Programme for suppliers and our Responsible Business Partner Programme for distributors, customers and other parties.

 Unilever could face legal and reputational liabilities if third parties fail to comply with these requirements.